ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 Enumerated type consisting of named values.

 Named values must be declared as `'string' = integer` pairs.
-ByteHouse stores only numbers, but supports operations with the values through their names.
+ByConity stores only numbers, but supports operations with the values through their names.

-ByteHouse supports:
+ByConity supports:

 - `Enum8`: 8-bit Enum.
 It can contain up to 256 values enumerated in the `[-128, 127]` range.